d71chang/-stat133-hws-fall17/hw02/hw02-deborah-chang.md

 ### 6) Comments and Reflections

--   Some things that were hard were indexing rows based on certain conditions.
+-   Some things that were hard were indexing rows based on certain conditions and determining the relationships of the correlations.
 -   Some straightforward concepts included creating plots and analyzing these images.
 -   I utilized GSI and instructor office hours; the assignment took me about 3 hours.
 -   The most time consuming part was importing and cleaning the data.